 This also applies to facilitating seamless collaboration.

-True collaboration means more than a physical proximity: it's combining skill-sets of individual team members in a way that complements each other and makes life simpler for everyone involved.
+True collaboration means more than physical proximity: it's combining the skill sets of individual team members in a way that complements each other and makes life simpler for everyone involved.

-This means that your team needs the tools that make it easy to collectively brainstorm ideas, discuss problems, and come up with solutions, which leads to better productivity, higher efficiency, and a greater sense of camaraderie.
+This means that your team needs the tools that make it easy to brainstorm ideas collectively, discuss problems, and come up with solutions, which leads to better productivity, higher efficiency, and a greater sense of camaraderie.

 Alignment can't be undervalued: a recent survey by McKinsey revealed that 97% of all employees and executives believe the outcome of the goal or project had a negative impact due to lack of alignment.
 The ideology of collaboration needs to shift from “individuals working as a group” to “a group of individuals working as one” for collaborative workspaces to yield the best possible results.